 All Year 9 pupils are taught in set classes.
-Pupils progress in is monitored closely.
-Pupils are set again at the end of Year 9 using enquiry levels (and the Year 9 summer examination result).
+Pupils progress is monitored closely.
+Pupils will receive a national curriculum level at the end of Year 9, based mainly upon their enquiry work.
+Pupils will be set for GCSE using mainly their Year 9 examination result.

-- •• Look through your son/daughter's exercise book with him/her.
-Encourage your child to com-plete any unfinished work, improve the presentation of their work, and to discuss the con-cepts he/she has studied.
+- •• Look through your child's exercise book with them.
+Encourage your child to complete any unfinished work, improve the presentation of their work, and to discuss the concepts they have studied.
 This will help with test revision. - •• Emphasise the importance of completing quality homework on time.
-Feel free to help your son/daughter, or contact our department if he/she is experiencing difficulty. - •• Please ensure that your son/daughter copies up work missed if he/she is absent from school. - •• Help your child to develop study skills when revising for tests and examinations.
-Buying a Key Stage 3 revision guide can help these can often contain glossy diagrams and questions to help your son/daughter to test their understanding. - •• Encourage your son/daughter to understand the world of science beyond school.
+Feel free to help your child, or contact our department if they are experiencing difficulty. - Please ensure that your child copies up work missed if they have been absent from school. - •• Help your child to develop study skills when revising for tests and examinations.
+Buying a Key Stage 3 revision guide can help these can often contain glossy diagrams and questions to help your child to test their understanding. - •• Encourage your child to understand the world of science beyond school.
 There are many books and internet sites available to fuel your child's imagination.
 Visits to Techniquest and local museums also help to develop an inquisitive nature.